li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 Our baseline is an average aged women with no education who has spent an average amount of time in the US.

+We note that being male increases expected income.
+This may have to do with the gender wage gap, but more likely has to do with the type of labour immigrants tend to do: often, this is physical labour that men, who on average are larger, are more capable of performing.
+Similarly, we would expect elderly immigrants to struggle with hard labour, and we note that income falls as age increases.

+As anticipated, more years of education increased income significantly.

+The more time an immigrant had been in the US, the more income they could expect to earn – this may have to do with the advantages of having networks and stability, as well as overcoming language and cultural barriers.

 ## 5\.
 Additional Work